roman-milk/roman-milk.github.io/teacher-teacher.md

  Julie had resisted reverting back to her training until he called her slave.
 Her mind snapped and she was once again a submissive slut, eager to please her master.
 She quickly rose to her knees and crawled to the nearest man.
 "Please master; let this lowly slut worship your cock.
 Please feed this slave your cum.
 Please I beg you to fuck my face and satisfy your needs."

  The large man smiled, opened his pants and freed his large semi-erect cock.
 Julie gasped and quickly opened her mouth and started to lick the large head.
 The thug smiled and grabbed her head and pushed his cock deep in her mouth.
 Julie gagged as the massive head penetrated her throat.
 When he pulled her head back, Julie drooled down her chest, soaking her tits.
 He continued to fuck her throat without mercy until he groaned and shot his seed directly into her stomach.
-Report_Story #4